$t$-Structures with Grothendieck hearts via functor categories: Preliminaries

 Unlike the terminology used for abelian categories, a class (resp. set) $\mcS\subseteq\Ob(\mcD)$ is called a \emph{class (resp. set) of generators of $\mcD$} when $\mcS^{\perp_\mathbb{Z}}=0$.
 In case $\mcD$ has coproducts, an object $X\in\mcD$ is called \emph{compact} when the functor $\Hom_\mcD(X,?)\dd\mcD\la\Ab$ preserves coproducts.
 We denote by $\mcD^c$ the subcategory of compact objects.
-We will say that $\mcD$ is \emph{compactly generated} when it has a set of compact generators, in which case $\mcD^c$ is a skeletally small subcategory.
+We will say that $\mcD$ is \emph{compactly generated} when it has a set of compact generators, in which case the subcategory $\mcD^c$ is skeletally small.

 Recall that if $\mcD$ and $\mcA$ are a triangulated and an abelian category, respectively, then an additive functor $H\dd\mcD\la\mcA$ is a \emph{cohomological functor} when, given any triangle $X\la Y\la Z\laplus$, one gets an induced long exact sequence in $\mcA$: